wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-with-cdn.md

 		    <input class="btn" type="submit" value="Generate meme" />
 		</form>

-5. Publish to the Azure web app again and navigate to **http://*&lt;serviceName>*.chinacloudapp.cn/MemeGenerator/Index** in your browser.
+5. Publish to the Azure Website again and navigate to **http://*&lt;serviceName>*.chinacloudapp.cn/MemeGenerator/Index** in your browser.

   When you submit the form values to `/MemeGenerator/Index`, the `Index_Post` action method returns a link to the `Show` action method with the respective input identifier.
 When you click the link, you reach the following code: